audsssy/membership-nft/README.md

 # BZDMembershipDirectory

 This is a smart contract that manages a membership directory using a set-like data structure that's not natively supported in Solidity.
 The contract allows for adding and deleting members while being able to list all members.
+And is used for both members and admins in the above membership NFT contract

 ## Features